gurjindertoor/HRG-Starter-Project/README.md

 - 2 x Wheels
 - 2 x Caster wheels

-*(Note: These have not been sliced yet, you will have to slice them yourselves in your slicing program of choice.)*
+*(Note: These parts have not been sliced yet.
+You will need to slice them yourself using your preferred slicing program.)*

 ### Electronic Components:
 - 1 x Arduino Uno